ZhiwenShao/PyTorch-JAANet/README.md

 python test_JAAv1.py --run_name='JAAv1' --gpu_id=0 --pred_AU=False --vis_attention=True --start_epoch=5 --n_epochs=5 --test_path_prefix='data/list/BP4D_part3' --au_num=12
 ```

+## Supplement
+- The PyTorch implementation for the ECCV version conducts two minor revisions to make the proposed method more general:
+  - The redundant cropping of attention maps is removed
+  - The assembling of local feature maps uses element-wise average instead of element-wise sum
+- The differences in the extended version are detailed here

 ## Citation
-If you use this code for your research, please cite our paper
+- If you use the code of the ECCV version for your research, please cite
 ```
 @inproceedings{shao2018deep,
   title={Deep Adaptive Attention for Joint Facial Action Unit Detection and Face Alignment},